azizulazmitajuddin/priotask/README.md

 Clone the repo.
 Then run below to get started.

 ```
-// install local dependencies first,
-// you don't need this all time, usually when first time running
-// or when you clear off the node_modules for packages or apps
-yarn workspaces focus

-// install all of other deps
+// install all of depedencies
 yarn install
 ```